blackmad/postcard-sender/README.md

 running locally
 ===============
-- to start the frontend
+- to start the frontend - you can do a lot of dev with just this since it's hardcoded to talk to the prod backend apis for now (annoying I know, haven't had time to build out the dev/prod envs for this)
   - `npm run start:dev-fe`

-- backend is a little in flux
+- backend
   ```
   cd functions
-  firebase functions:config:get > .runtimeconfig.json
+  firebase functions:config:get > .runtimeconfig.json # you need perms from me for the firebase proejct
   npm run serve
   ```